dave-itguy/droberts-abacussystems.github.io/README.md

 # Dave Roberts
+## Software Engineer
+### Coming Soon
-## IT Systems and Network Engineer
+Portfolio site for Dave Roberts, an IT Systems and Network Engineer specializing in Kotlin, AWS/Azure Microservices, Android Development, and Distributed Systems.